<- Back to main blog

 Any software company that wants to become good at technical writing should have a technical writer on staff devoted 100% to documentation.

-By doing this, the developers can work on cool features while the tech writer takes care of documentation.
+By doing this, developers can concentrate on building cool features while the tech writer handles the documentation.

 It doesn't mean that developers don't have to produce documentation.
 It is clear that developers have the most in-depth knowledge of the process specifics and are best suited to write a specific integration guide.